idapark/finnair_project/README.md

 # Finnair Project

 ## Overview
 This project was made during my internship at Finnair, designed to assist aviation professionals.
-The app allows users to input specific parameters, and the application gives an output based on these parameters.
+The EFB app allows users to input specific parameters, and the application gives an output based on these parameters.

 ## Features
 - **Aircraft Selection**: Choose from various aircraft models with corresponding parameters.